Princess Eugenie: Early life

-She was baptised at St Mary Magdalene Church, Sandringham, by Peter Nott, Bishop of Norwich, on 23 December 1990.
+She was baptised Eugenie Victoria Helena at St Mary Magdalene Church, Sandringham, by Peter Nott, Bishop of Norwich, on 23 December 1990.
 She was the first royal baby to have a public christening and the only one of the Queen's grandchildren not to be baptised in the Lily Font.

 Eugenie's parents divorced when she was six years old.
-The Duke and Duchess of York had agreed to joint custody of their two children.
-After the divorce, the Queen provided her parents with £1.4 million to set up a trust fund for her and Beatrice.
+The Duke and Duchess of York agreed to joint custody of their two children.
+After the divorce, the Queen provided her parents with £1.4 million to set up a trust fund for her sister Beatrice and her.
 Eugenie and her sister frequently travelled abroad with one or both of their parents.

 In October 2002, the 12-year-old Eugenie underwent back surgery at the Royal National Orthopaedic Hospital in London to correct scoliosis; two 12 in titanium rods were put in her back.
 After the operation the princess was not required to undergo any further spinal surgeries.

 Education and career

-Eugenie began her schooling at Winkfield Montessori from 1992 to 1993.
-From there, she joined her sister at Upton House School in Windsor until 1995.
-She attended Coworth Park School (now Coworth Flexlands School) from 1995 to 2001, and then St George's School, near Windsor Castle until 2003.
-For the next five years, Eugenie boarded at Marlborough College in Wiltshire.
-She achieved three A-Levels, including an 'A' in art, an 'A' in English literature, and a 'B' in history of art.
-She undertook a gap year before continuing her education in 2009.

-Eugenie began studying at Newcastle University in September 2009.
-She graduated in 2012 with a 2:1 degree in English Literature and History of Art.
+Eugenie began her education at Winkfield Montessori School, which she attended from 1992 to 1993.
+She then joined her sister at Upton House School in Windsor, where she studied until 1995.
+From 1995 to 2001, she attended Coworth Park School (now Coworth Flexlands School), followed by St George’s School near Windsor Castle until 2003.
+She subsequently boarded at Marlborough College in Wiltshire for five years.
+During her time at Marlborough, Eugenie completed three A-levels, earning 'A' grades in Art and English Literature, and a 'B' in History of Art.
+After taking a gap year, she enrolled at Newcastle University in September 2009, graduating in 2012 with a 2:1 degree in English Literature and Art History.